-- 1 drink: Slightly tipsy. - 2 drinks: constitution check (CL 0), success indicates +1d4 temporary hit points (12 hours), failure indicates -1 to AC. - 3 drinks: constitution check (CL 2), success indicates +1d4+1 temp hit points (12 hours), failure indicates -2 to AC, -2 to 'to hit' rolls and spell casting requires a wisdom or intelligence check to be successful.
+2 DRINKS: constitution check (DC 10), success indicates +1d4 temporary hit points (12 hours), failure indicates -1 to AC and a third drink.

+TRINKS: constitution check (DC 12), success indicates +1d4+1 temp hit points (12 hours) failure indicates -2 to AC, -2 to 'to hit' rolls and spell casting requires a DC 10 wisdom (clerics, druids, rangers, paladins), intelligence (wizards), or charisma (bards, sorcerers, warlocks) check to be successful (24 hours), plus a fourth drink.

-- 4-8 drinks: constitution check (CL increases by one each drink), effects increase or decrease by one point for each drink as above.
-Spell casting CL for failure increases by one for each drink. - 9 drinks: constitution check CL 8.
-Success indicates inebriation and all attack rolls (including damage) receive a -1 to -4.
-Spell casting is only successful one a CL 10.
-Failure indicates the character has passed out and will not wake up for 1-6 hours. - 10 drinks: constitution check at CL 9.
+4-C DRINKS: constitution check (DC increases by one per drink above 3), effects increase or decrease by one point for each drink as above.
+Spell casting DC as above increases by one for each drink...plus, continue to drink.

+9 DRINKS: constitution check DC 18.
+Success indicates serious inebriation and all attack rolls made at disadvantage, while damage suffers -1 to -4 (roll an extra d4 on damage and subtract from total; minimum zero damage on a hit).
+Spell casting is only successful on a DC 20 check.
+Failure indicates the character has passed out and will not wake up for 1-6 hours.

+10 DRINKS: Constitution check at DC 19.
 Success indicates the character has passed out for 1-6 hours.
 Failure indicates the character into a coma for 1-6 days.

-Area 5: This macabre room is filled almost entirely with ice.
-There is a 5 foot wide and 10 foot tall tunnel through the chamber.
+AREA 5: This macabre room is filled almost entirely with ice.
+There is a 5-foot wide and 10 foot tall tunnel through the chamber.
 It is impossible to tell how large it is.
 Within the ice, both to the left and right, are all manner of frozen corpses.
 Humans make up the bulk of the corpses but there are elves, dwarves, orcs, goblins, ungern and other creatures as well.
 Many are mangled and hacked but are otherwise frozen solid in the blocky ice.
 The tunnel through the ice leads to a small central chamber with another tunnel leading out of it.
 The Narvilin is in this area if it has not been encountered so far.